AndreBaltazar8/ablac/README.md

  *  - Lambdas with only one parameter declare implicit ´it´ variable
  *  - ´#´ signals the start of a compile-time expression
  *  - Functions with compile modifier are only available at compile time, and can access functions from the compiler
- *  - Function literals called direcly by the compile directive ´#´, can also access compiler functions */
+ *  - Function literals called direcly by the compile directive ´#´, can also access compile functions */

 // Extend import to allow libraries